windixxie/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express Router and custom middleware and json

 - [ ] Describe Middleware?

+    In Express Router, middleware are functions that are invoked after an initial request and the request's destination route.
+We use middleware to do data checking, debugging, data validation, error handling, etc. Middleware can be Global or Local.
+In the case of global middleware, the function is invoked on every route request while in the case of local, the middlware function(s) are invoked in the request call itself on a per call basis specific only to that call.

 - [ ] Describe a Resource?

+    A resource can be any data source in a database and addressable by API endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

+    Successful API requests can return either the data requested or a success message.

 - [ ] How can we partition our application into sub-applications?

+    We can do this using Express Router and setting up seprate route handling methods.

 ## Project Setup